-Words by Lyndsay, Creative Lead and Senior Designer
+Words by Lyndsay, Senior Designer.

 We get it.
 You’ve just spent hours painting beautiful elements and crafting a gorgeous flow for your fabric design, isn’t that enough?
 Of course, you can stop here, but spending just a little extra time adding a detailed border to your print is so worth it.
 Adding borders to your designs will instantly elevate both the aesthetic and saleability of your fabric print.